 When people think of Changi, the airport usually comes to mind.
 But many of us forget that it’s also home to a variety of good food.
-From impressive hawker fare, to affordable cafes and restaurants, you’ll be spoiled for choice in the area.
-So here are 10 Changi Village food places that you can consider trying when you’re there next.
+From tasty, old-school hawker fare, to affordable cafes and restaurants, you’ll be spoiled for choice in the area.
+So here are 15 Changi Village food places that you can consider trying on your next trip to the East.

 2. Mizzy’s Corner Nasi Lemak

 Changi Village Food Centre is a common rest-stop for people taking the ferry to Pulau Ubin, but its other claim to fame is being the spot for nasi lemak in Singapore.
 One of the stalls upholding the hawker centre’s reputation is Mizzy Corner Nasi Lemak, serving up plates of Nasi Lemak with a quality that has stayed consistent since it opened in 1997.
 Their six Nasi Lemak Sets start from a wallet-friendly $3.50, featuring their signature coconut-infused basmati rice.
 They also have a Surprise Me Set for the adventurous, which gets you a random dish of their choice for just $5.

 Check out our guide to more must-try nasi lemak in Singapore.

 Address: Block 2 Changi Village Road, #01-23/26, Changi Village Hawker Centre, Singapore 500002

 Mizzy Corner Nasi Lemak is a Muslim-owned eatery.

 For a dish that will soothe the soul and the stomach, head to Woon Woon Pek Beehoon.
 They may be famous for their impressive Seafood Platter ($35) which is a giant plate of fish prawn crayfish and lala, but their regular portions are just as satisfying for an everyday meal.